Package 'iotables'

 Value

-A data.frame containing the indirect effects and the necessary metadata to sort them or join them with other matrixes.
+A data.frame containing the indirect effects and the first (key) column to allow sorting or joins with other tables.

 Examples